-You start off every Viking – or NFL season for that matter – with an optimistic outlook.
-The same goes for office.
-While it’s not booming like the industrial sector, there is hope for office re-entry.
-The FDA approved the first COVID-19 vaccine; signed lease terms are getting longer; and we’re seeing new demand in areas like the western suburbs and some mixed-use developments focused on quality and high-end amenities.
+While the office market hasn’t been booming like the industrial sector, there is hope for continued re-entry.
+Signed lease terms are getting longer, and we’re seeing new demand in areas like the western suburbs and some mixed-use developments focused on quality and high-end amenities.
 On the flip side, we have rising material costs, supply chain challenges and negative absorption.

 So what does this all mean?
 Where are we at currently with the Twin Cities office market and what’s to come?
 Here’s a quick Q&A with Drew Gavic, Director of Accounts in ARCO/Murray’s Minneapolis office.

 What’s the good, bad and ugly as it relates to the Twin Cities office market?